Lidice massacre: Women and children

-The furor over Lidice caused some hesitation over the fate of the remaining children but in late June Adolf Eichmann ordered the massacre of the remainder of the children.
+The furore over Lidice caused some hesitation over the fate of the remaining children, but in late June Adolf Eichmann ordered the massacre of the remainder of the children.
 However, Eichmann was not convicted of this crime at his trial in Jerusalem, as the judges deemed that "... it has not been proven to us beyond reasonable doubt, according to the evidence before us, that they were murdered."
-On 2 July, all of the remaining 82 Lidice children were handed over to the Łódź Gestapo office, who sent them to the Chelmno extermination camp 70 km away, where they were gassed to death in Magirus gas vans.
-Out of the 105 Lidice children, 82 were murdered in Chełmno, six were murdered in the German Lebensborn orphanages and 17 returned home.
+On 1 July, the children were allowed to write letters to their families, which would later be returned as undeliverable.
+On 2 July, all of the remaining 81 Lidice children were handed over to the Łódź Gestapo office, who sent them to the Chełmno extermination camp 70 km away, where they were gassed to death in Magirus gas vans.
+One girl who had been selected for Germanisation in Kladno was also later deemed unsuitable and gassed in Chełmno, alongside the children from Ležáky, another destroyed Czech village.
+Seven children were born to Lidice mothers after the massacre; one in Ravensbrück concentration camp who was immediately killed, and six in a Prague maternity ward, of whom two survived the war.

+Of the 203 Lidice women, 53 died in concentration camps, seven others were executed, and 143 survived.
+82 of the 105 Lidice children were murdered in Chełmno, six others died during the war, and 17 returned home.

 Lidice

 The village was set on fire and the remains of the buildings destroyed with explosives.
 All the animals in the village—pets and beasts of burden—were slaughtered as well.
 Even those buried in the town cemetery were not spared; their remains were dug up, looted for gold fillings and jewellery, and destroyed.
 A 100-strong German work party was then sent in to remove all visible remains of the village, re-route the stream running through it and the roads in and out.
 They then covered the entire area the village had occupied with topsoil and planted crops, and set up a barbed-wire fence around the site which had notices reading, in both Czech and German, "Anyone approaching this fence who does not halt when challenged will be shot".
 A film was made of the process by Franz Treml, a collaborator with German intelligence.
 Treml had run a Zeiss-Ikon shop in Lucerna Palace in Prague and after the Nazi occupation, he became a film adviser for the Nazi Party.